What is our repertory?

 Individuals who participate in our Repertory benefit tremendously from the experience.
 Participating in our productions builds self confidence and poise, it promotes focus, social learning, empathy, conflict resolution, cooperation with others and offers a healthy release of emotions.
 It develops coping, listening and language skills.
 YPT Repertory is a supportive and loving community.

-- Insight into a professional process including:
+insight into a professional process

-- Audition process, or lack their of
+- Audition process, or lack thereof

 - Memorizing Lines